On November 30th, 2021,

 How to see White-fronted Geese in Hokkaido

 Another animal that has seen a resurgence lately is the Rakko or Sea Otter.
 Historically they used to be found along Hokkaido’s coastline.
-Rakko feature prominently in Ainu culture; one of the most famous Ainu stories, Kutune Shirka, is about a golden otter and the Japanese word for Otter is the same as the Ainu.
+Rakko feature prominently in Ainu culture; one of the most famous Ainu stories, Kutune Shirka, is about a golden otter and Rakko, the Japanese word for Otter, is an Ainu word.

 They have almost vanished from our shores in modern times.
 But encouragingly, the numbers on the shores of Cape Kiritappu have been increasing.
 I was excited to see 10 of them bobbing amongst the waves when I recently visited with my family.
 They are best seen from the walking path that leads along the cliff tops to the cape.
 With a bit of practice, you can quickly spot them hunting for Sea Urchin or climbing on the rocks.